 The differences in the rupture behavior were examined in terms of the physical parameters of the fluids and their influence on the physical processes involved in the rupture event.
 The key role of fluid compressibility was highlighted.
 The striking difference between the results of tests with hydraulic oil and high-pressure gases can be explained in terms of stored energy in the fluid relative to the energy required for fracture surface generation.
+The initial stress state was an important factor in comparing the nitrogen and detonation cases.
 A secondary role of sound speed in determining expansion wave propagation was identified as probably being responsible for the observed differences between nitrogen and detonation products.
 Fluid compressibility is also a significant factor in the venting process that determines the pressure history once the crack begins to open.